laurencestokes/Random/README.md

 //TODO
--Make better parsing rules so the resultant strings always make sense/are humourous -Beautify the code (less repetetion etc)
+-Make better parsing rules so the resultant strings always make sense/are humourous -Beautify the code (less repetition etc)

 ======